 There’s been a huge buzz surrounding Bugaboo Butterfly as it’s been a highly advertised stroller and appeared to be one of the best-designed strollers from Bugaboo.
 Many people are debating getting Bugaboo Butterfly vs Babyzen Yoyo (or the new Nuna Trvl), so I had to see what the fuss what about – despite being satisfied with our Babyzen Yoyo.

 After an impractical and strange Bugaboo Ant – the previous compact stroller design of Bugaboo that got recently discontinued, I gave it a benefit of the doubt and tried it (bought the stroller myself, this isn’t one of those gifted reviews).

-After testing it, I will say that Bugaboo Butterfly is an okayish stroller, but it doesn’t come close when you compare Bugaboo Butterfly to Babyzen Yoyo.
+After testing it, I will say that Bugaboo Butterfly is an okayish stroller, but still prefer Babyzen Yoyo or even Joolz Aer+.
 Don’t get me wrong, the stroller has a lot of good features, but for such a high price tag Bugaboo Butterfly underwhelmed me for various reasons described below in detail – most importantly quality is very low.

 It can definitely work as a small stroller for some people, but, as I always say: even the best travel strollers aren’t ideal in every aspect so everything depends on your personal preferences and lifestyle.

 Pros & Minor Cons of Bugaboo Butterfly Stroller